 Aside from whose fishing hole is the best (good luck getting that out of me) the most important question to ask is: What is the best fishing lure to use?
 When selecting a lure it is important to take into consideration the time of year, day, weather pattern, and type of water body (lake, river, stream, ocean, fresh vs. salt).
 Knowing this you will probably need some mix of lures in your arsenal.
 So what kind of fishing lure is the all-around most effective at catching fish?
 Below are the Top 5 Best Fishing Lures for beginners or experts to have in their tackle box.
-Be sure to check out our hands on analysis of the Orcutt’s Advantage lures.

 There are many different types and situations for each lure and shopping for lures online can be frustrating and time-consuming.
 Instead of floundering (see what I did there) over which to buy use this Top 5 Best Fishing Lures list to help you become a champion fisher.
 Whether you are a beginning angler or a seasoned pro dig into this Top 5 to enjoy your next batch of lightly fried fish filets.